Jeffrey Epstein Sex Trafficking Scandal: How Were His Crimes Exposed?

 Jeffrey Epstein was a part of the high-profile celebrity and political circle.
 His former associates were Donald Trump, Bill Clinton, and Prince Andrew, who later denied having any ties with Epstein following his arrest.
 In 2008, the former math teacher pleaded guilty to a felony charge of solicitation of prostitution involving a minor.
 Epstein was sentenced to 18 months in prison out of which he served for only 13 months and was granted work release.
 Along with that, he was also regressed as a sex offender.

-Julie K Brown, an investigative journalist who finally exposed Jeffrey Epstein’s crime.
+Julie K. Brown, an investigative journalist finally exposed Jeffrey Epstein’s crime.
 The plea deal came under renewed scrutiny when Brown published a series on Epstein, his victims, and powerful people who supported him to receive a more lenient sentence.
-It was because of Brown’s intense and extensive research on Jeffrey Epstein’s sex trafficking scandal led the Federal government reopened the case.
+It was because of Brown’s intense and extensive research on Epstein’s sex trafficking scandal that the Federal government reopened the case.

 In case you missed: What Was Jeffrey Epstein’s Net Worth At The Time Of His Death?
 How Did He Make His Fortune?